RIT-CHAOS-SEC/UCCA/README.md

 4- In the "Add Sources" window, select Add Files and add all *.v and *.mem files contained in the following directories of this repository:

     openmsp430/fpga
     openmsp430/msp_core
     openmsp430/msp_memory
     openmsp430/msp_periph
     /ucca/hw-mod
     /msp_bin

 and select Next.

-Note that /msp_bin contains the pmem.mem and cr.mem binaries, generated in step [Building UCCA Software].
+**Note:** /msp_bin contains the pmem.mem and cr.mem binaries, generated in step [Building UCCA Software](#building-UCCA-software).

 5- In the "Add Constraints" window, select add files and add the file

     openmsp430/contraints_fpga/Basys-3-Master.xdc

 and select Next.

-        Note: this file needs to be modified accordingly if you are running UCCA in a different FPGA.
+**Note:** this file needs to be modified accordingly if you are running UCCA in a different FPGA.

 6- In the "Default Part" window select "Boards", search for Basys3, select it, and click Next.

-        Note: if you don't see Basys3 as an option you may need to download Basys3 to your Vivado installation.
+**Note:** if you don't see Basys3 as an option you may need to download Basys3 to your Vivado installation.

 7- Select "Finish".
 This will conclude the creation of a Vivado Project for UCCA.